poetix/bentham/README.md

 ## Known Issues/Limitations

-* SSL Certificate generation and import in ACM, DNS base domain setup are all manual.
+* SSL Certificate generation and import in ACM is manual.
 * API Gateway Custom Domains are only available in `us-east-1` Region (10/2017) so we must use that Region.
     * There is some issue deploying RDS Aurora on `us-east-1a` and `-1b`.
 I can't find any documentation, but other people had the same issue.
 CF complaining about "Your subnet group doesn't have enough availability zones..." when using `us-east-1a` and `-1b`, while it works on `-1c` and `-1d`.
 For example, see [this answer](https://stackoverflow.com/questions/44924723/creation-rds-aurora-cluster-via-cloudformation#answer-45340611)